teegre/MPCW/README.md

 #### 3.4.3 Jingles *(optional)* / Voice over

-To make *song mode* more lively and sound like an actual radio, I've created a bunch of jingles.<br>
+To make *song mode* more lively and sound like an actual radio, I've created a bunch of jingles.
-They must be added to your library in order to be used → *directory: mnsr/jingles*<br>
+They must be added to your library in order to be used → *directory: mnsr/jingles*
-One jingle is added to the playlist every 10 tracks.<br>
+One jingle is added to the playlist every 10 tracks.

 There's also a voice over feature (using espeak and mpv) that randomly occurs when a song starts playing (song and SIMA modes only).